bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 40°
+- 41°
-- overcast clouds
+- broken clouds
-- 94% humidity
+- 93% humidity
-- 0 mph wind
+- 2 mph wind
 - 0.12 inches of precipitation in the past 24 hours

 ## Temperature History